IvanDamNation/django_study_fifth/README.md

 4) User can change profile or become author
 5) Permissions for authors (Make/change/delete posts)

-Please, install this pakages in your virtual environment for proper work:
+Please, install this packages in your virtual environment for proper work:
 1) django
 2) django-filter
 3) django-allauth